Tuesday, 9 February 2016

 Check out my (+ other stroke survivors') decent wings flapping (gliding will come in due course) away!

-In January 2016, my former school in UK's elegant borough of Richmond Upon Thames let myself (+ PA, Nurse Mother Duck, whom they had met when she came in for a day *Take Your Mummy To School Day!* in mid-2012, just a month before Stroke 1 surprisingly struck) come for a cuppa tea and chinwag (including with the head teacher who must have missed my clever jokes :)) and some even joined in celebrating the end of the working week!
+In January 2016, my former school in UK's darling London borough of Richmond upon Thames let this former employee (+ PA, Nurse Mother Duck, whom they had met when she came in for a day *take-your-mummy-to-school day!* in mid-2012, just a month before Stroke 1 surprisingly struck) come for a cuppa tea & chinwag (including with the head teacher who must have missed my clever jokes!).
+Some even joined in celebrating the end of the working week at the pub (purely for blood thinners)!

 What genuine characters - more refreshing than a dip in the ocean!